jyablonski/doqs/src/content/docs/services/dash_frontend.md

 The Dash Frontend is hosted in GCP on a forever free-tier VM which runs the service 24/7

 - This allows for a $0 / month hosting solution for the service
-- This was previously hosted on AWS using an ECS service with an EC2 Auto Scaling Group behind an Application Load Balancer, but [IPv4](https://aws.amazon.com/about-aws/whats-new/2024/02/aws-free-tier-750-hours-free-public-ipv4-addresses/) and AWS [free-tier changes](https://aws.amazon.com/about-aws/whats-new/2025/07/aws-free-tier-credits-month-free-plan/) have increased the cost to around $25 per month which is too expensive for long-term hosting, so I opted for alternative options
+- This was previously hosted on AWS using an ECS service with an EC2 Auto Scaling Group behind an Application Load Balancer, but [IPv4](https://aws.amazon.com/about-aws/whats-new/2024/02/aws-free-tier-750-hours-free-public-ipv4-addresses/) and AWS [free-tier changes](https://aws.amazon.com/about-aws/whats-new/2025/07/aws-free-tier-credits-month-free-plan/) have increased this cost to around $25 per month which is outside of my comfort range for long-term hosting, so I opted for this alternative hosting option.

 Route 53 maps the https://nbadashboard.jyablonski.dev subdomain to the GCP VM's external IP, allowing the dashboard to be accessed via a custom domain across cloud environments.